 Metallic, ceramic, organic, polymeric and composite materials and their technology for electrical engineering applications.
 Structures and structure property relations, phase equilibria and their effect on mechanical, electrical, magnetic, thermal and chemical properties.
 The shaping, treating and joining of materials.
 Aqueous and gaseous corrosion.
 Metallic glasses, superconductors, fast ion conductors.
 The role of materials science in the development of electrical energy systems.

 Mines

-Mining Engineering is a Department within the School of Mines
+Mining Engineering is a department in the School of Mines, Faculty of Applied Science.